delftdata/stateflow/README.md

 1. **State extraction**
 In each `FunctionDef` we look for all attributes associated with `self`.
 All `self` attributes are extracted and merged, prioritizing typed declarations.
 This approach assumes that __all__ state of a class, is assigned (or defined) at least once somewhere in the functions of the classes.
+2. **Method extration**
+For each method we extracts its input.
+For method parameters we do not allow _default_ values nor `*args` and `**kwargs`.
+We do not allow `async` function definitions.
+If a parameter has a call or attribute access, we need the type of the parameter to be defined.
+We also extract if a function is read or write (to state).
 ## TODO
 - [x] Add class and function dependencies (think about when state is necessary, when functions need to be called, etc.)
 - [ ] Move the responsibility of parsing each (sub-)AST to a static method in each 'type' (i.e. PyClass, PyFunction, etc.).